songjhaha/PaddleChainRules.jl/README.md

 The idea is from [PyCallChainRules.jl](https://github.com/rejuvyesh/PyCallChainRules.jl)

-a small demo of wrapping a full cennected Dense network of [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) in julia, and make it differentiable by `ChainRulesCore.rrule`.
+a small demo package of wrapping a full cennected Dense network of [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) in julia, and make it differentiable by `ChainRulesCore.rrule`.

+## Example
 ```julia
 #install paddlepaddle
 using PyCall